jundalisay/superb/content/en/social/economics/principles/invisible-hand.md

 Here, Smith clearly states that public benefit from societal productivity does not come from the sympathy for others.

-Liberals jump into this idea in order to justify selfishness.
+Libertarians jump into this idea in order to justify selfishness.
 They disregard the fact that the patriot is **public-spirited in the first place** and is focused on a specific goal or feeling, which is not selfishness or the feeling of the self.

 Similarly, in our basketball team and entrepreneur example, we don't need to mention that the team is passionate about basketball or the entrepreneur is passionate about creating goods and services.
-An entreprenuer that is passionate with himself is called a miser and not an entrepreneur.
+An entrepreneur that is passionate with only himself is really a miser and not an entrepreneur.

 <!-- They corrupt Smith by disregarding the non-selfish parts.
 The purely selfish version of employment and teamwork is called slavery, where the employees and team members are forced into working. -->